 2. Checking your orders screen, you see you have a new order with a status of Awaiting Fulfillment, which indicates the order is paid and ready for you to pull.

 3. You package the order and purchase the appropriate shipping label.
-You take the package to a shipping provider, or schedule a pickup.
-In either case, you manually update the status to Awaiting Shipping, which indicates the order is ready to leave your point of origin.
+You take the package to a shipping provider or schedule a pickup.
+In either case, you manually update the status to Awaiting Shipment, which indicates the order is ready to leave your point of origin.

-4. Once in the hands of the shipping provider, you go to your store's View Orders screen, and use the Ship Items action on the order, which updates the order status to Shipped, indicating it has left its point of origin.
+4. Once in the hands of the shipping provider, you go to Orders › View and use the Ship Items action, which updates the order status to Shipped, indicating it has left its point of origin.